ESIGELEC: Engineering cycle

 ESIGELEC is authorised by the Commission des titres d'ingénieur to award a Diplôme d'Ingénieur, equivalent to a master's degree.
 As required by the French government, it is awarded after three years of study.
 Eligible applicants are students who have successfully completed the prep school, a two-year Classe préparatoire aux grandes écoles, or an equivalent university level.

 Unions

 Schools of engineers in France are known to promote student life in order to create strong relations between students and allow them to do things they could not do at Classe préparatoire aux grandes écoles, the two years of intense study preceding the entry in the engineering cycle.

 ESIGELEC strengthens this reputation by investing money in student unions.
 The student bureau or student union office (in Bureau Des Elèves, BDE) is elected every year in May by the students.
 It consists of second year students of the engineering cycle gathering in lists and campaigning to obtain the management of the union office.
-The campaign lasts one week and implies an important organisation.
+The campaign lasts one week and involves an important organisation.

-The student bureau has in charge to organize the integration week (a program to welcome the incoming students) and to finance the other unions of the school.
+The student bureau is in charge of organizing the integration week (a program to welcome the incoming students) and financing the other unions of the school.

 The unions of the school are: